nubot-nudt/gazebo_visual/README.md

 # Note: This is for SIMULATION.
 The following packages should be used together:
 1. gazebo_visual		            # for gazebo visulization
 2. nubot_ws			                # for real robot code
+3. coach_ws_no_rtdb		            # for sending game command such as kickoff to robots; this does not require rtdb

+# Configuration of computer A and computer B

-3. coach_ws_no_rtdb		# for sending game command such as kickoff to robots; this does not require rtdb The recommended way to run simulation is with two computers running nubot_ws and gazebo_visual seperately.
-For example, computer A runs gazebo_visual to display the movement of robots.
+>   The recommended way to run simulation is with two computers running nubot_ws and gazebo_visual seperately.For example,computer A runs gazebo_visual to display the movement of robots.
 Computer B runs nubot_ws to calculate and send  movement commands to robots.
 In addition, computer B should also run coach to send game command such as game start.
-    The communication between computer A and computer B is via ROS master.
+>   The communication between computer A and computer B is via ROS master.
 The following is the configuration steps:

-# Configuration of computer A and computer B
 1. In computer A, add computer B's IP address in /etc/hosts; and in computer B, add computer A's IP address in /etc/hosts e.g. In computer A, $ sudo gedit /etc/hosts and add "Maggie 192.168.8.100" In computer B, $ sudo gedit /etc/hosts and add "Bart   192.168.8.101"